Occupational Hygienist

 At a Glance

-As an occupational hygienist, you're working at the airport to ensure sufficient measures are in place to protect employees from potential hazards.
+As an occupational hygienist, you are working at the airport to ensure sufficient measures are in place to protect employees from potential hazards.
 You start by assessing noise pollution.
 Employees must be sufficiently shielded from the noise of airplanes taxiing, taking off, and landing so as not to damage their hearing.
 You check that noise levels inside hangars and the terminal building do not exceed acceptable workplace limits.

 Job Duties